Professional boxing: 1900 to 1920

 In the early twentieth century, most professional bouts took place in the United States and Britain, and champions were recognised by popular consensus as expressed in the newspapers of the day.
-Among the great champions of the era were the peerless heavyweight Jim Jeffries and Bob Fitzsimmons, who weighed more than 190 pounds (86 kilograms), but won world titles at middleweight (1892), light heavyweight (1903), and heavyweight (1897).
+Among the great champions of the era were the peerless heavyweight Jim Jeffries and Bob Fitzsimmons, who weighed more than 190 pounds (86 kilograms) but won world titles at middleweight (1892), light heavyweight (1903), and heavyweight (1897).
 Other famous champions included light heavyweight Philadelphia Jack O'Brien and middleweight Tommy Ryan.
-After winning the Bantamweight title in 1892, Canada's George Dixon became the first ever black athlete to win a World Championship in any sport; he was also the first Canadian-born boxing champion.
-On May 12, 1902, lightweight Joe Gans became the first black American to be boxing champion.
+After winning the Bantamweight title in 1892, Canada's George Dixon became the first-ever Black athlete to win a World Championship in any sport; he was also the first Canadian-born boxing champion.
+On May 12, 1902, lightweight Joe Gans became the first Black American to be a boxing champion.
 Despite the public's enthusiasm, this was an era of far-reaching regulation of the sport, often with the stated goal of outright prohibition.
-In 1900, the State of New York enacted the Lewis Law, banned prizefights except for those held in private athletic clubs between members.
-Thus, when introducing the fighters, the announcer frequently added the phrase "Both members of this club", as George Wesley Bellows titled one of his paintings.
+In 1900, the State of New York enacted the Lewis Law, which banned prizefights except for those held in private athletic clubs between members.
+Thus, when introducing the fighters, the announcer frequently added the phrase "Both members of this club," as George Wesley Bellows titled one of his paintings.
 The western region of the United States tended to be more tolerant of prizefights in this era, although the private club arrangement was standard practice here as well, the San Francisco Athletic Club being a prominent example.

-On December 26, 1908, heavyweight Jack Johnson became the first black heavyweight champion and a highly controversial figure in that racially charged era.
-Prizefights often had unlimited rounds, and could easily become endurance tests, favouring patient tacticians like Johnson.
+On December 26, 1908, heavyweight Jack Johnson became the first Black heavyweight champion and a highly controversial figure in that racially charged era.
+Prizefights often had unlimited rounds and could easily become endurance tests, favouring patient tacticians like Johnson.
 At lighter weights, ten round fights were common, and lightweight Benny Leonard dominated his division from the late teens into the early twenties.

-Championship level prizefighters in this period were the premier sports celebrities, and a title bout generated intense public interest.
+Championship-level prizefighters, in this period, were the premier sports celebrities, and any title bout generated intense public interest.
 Long before bars became popular venues in which to watch sporting events on television, enterprising saloon keepers were known to set up ticker machines and announce the progress of an important bout, blow by blow.
 Local kids often hung about outside the saloon doors, hoping for news of the fight.
 Harpo Marx, then fifteen, recounted vicariously experiencing the 1904 Jeffries-Munroe championship fight in this way.